samytichadou/FontSelector_blender_addon/resources/project_tracking.md

 #### V3 TO DO
 - [ ] Relink error

-- [ ] no multi component filter if strip

 - [ ] Fix global search menu random entries

 - [ ] Reveal file operator does not work with windows on C:\windows\Fonts